-Program Departments - Headquarters and Field Services

-Program departments implement programs of the Union and provide services to affiliated local and regional unions.
+Program Departments - Headquarters and Field Services Program departments implement programs of the Union and provide services to affiliated local and regional unions.
 Allocations of chargeable and nonchargeable expenses of all program departments, except for communications, are based on management's assessment of the nature of departmental activities.
-Communications costs associated with the Union's publications, including editorial, production and distribution expenses, are allocated based on management's assessment of content of the publication.
+Communications costs associated with the Union's publications, including editorial, production and distribution expenses are generally 100% nonchargeable based on program codes and the nature of the work performed.
+Any chargeable expense incurred outside normal activities are allocated based on management's assessment of content of the publication.